PierreSenellart/provsql/doc/source/user/nulls.rst

 exactly the worlds where the group exists but no non-NULL-valued row is present.

-**Outer joins.** The supported shape -- a two-relation LEFT/RIGHT/FULL JOIN between tracked arms, with no outer reference to the join -- is lowered into its matched and NULL-padded arms with correct (monus) provenance for the padding.
+**Outer joins.** A LEFT/RIGHT/FULL JOIN between tracked arms is lowered into its matched and NULL-padded arms with correct (monus) provenance for the padding.
+Chains of outer joins, outer joins mixed with inner joins and outer joins beside other ``FROM`` items are brought to that shape first: each outer join, with the joins below it, is computed in a subquery of its own.
 An outer join whose null-padded side is entirely *untracked* is also fine as-is: which rows are padded is then deterministic.
-Any other outer join with a tracked relation on a null-padded side is refused with an explicit error rather than silently mis-tracked.
+An outer join with a tracked relation on a null-padded side is refused with an explicit error, rather than silently mis-tracked, in a query with a ``LATERAL`` item, or when a column merged by ``USING`` / ``NATURAL`` is read through the join.

 **Comparisons on NULL random variables.** A comparison involving a NULL ``random_variable`` -- a NULL constant or a NULL cell -- is unknown in